victorliu-sq/PaperWriting/BambooSMP.md

 If the update is unsuccessful, as indicated by the returned value being not larger than \(m\_rank\), \(m\) will be rejected and will have to propose to the next woman on his preference list in the next iteration.

 Otherwise, there are two scenarios to consider:

 # Heterogeneous Computing Model

+While BambooKernel is effective at managing contention by minimizing retries and ensuring efficient updates, it remains an expensive operation due to the high overhead associated with atomic transactions.
+As discussed in Section \ref{subsec:Challenges with Implementations on GPU}, this overhead becomes particularly pronounced in solo case .
+In such scenarios, only one thread remains active and the advantages of parallel execution diminish.As a result,the costs associated with unnecessary atomic operations can outweigh their benefits, leading to inefficiencies.

+However, BambooKernel is also required to solve SMP workloads where parallelism is high, like congested cases and random cases.

+To address the workload-dependent limitation of SMP, we propose a parallel framework, called BambooSMP, that leverages a hybrid CPU-GPU execution model.

+BambooSMP employs an effective exeuction policy such that it will run first BambooKernel for high parallelism and then transfer execution from the GPU to the CPU to run locality-aware implmenetation of GS sequentially when the active thread decreases dramatically and the overhead of synchronization among multiple threads outweighs the benefits of concurrent exeuction .

+In order to take advantage of the complementary strengths of both GPUs and CPUs, the framework needs to ensure a seamless transition between these processing units under varying conditions of parallelism, which requires addressing two fundamental questions: (1) when to switch and (2) how to switch.

+## \subsubsection{When to switch}

+The guiding principle of BambooSMP for switching from GPU to CPU execution is when the number of active threads reduces to one to avoid unnecessary cost by atomic function.
+In scenarios where only a single thread remains active on the GPU, the synchronization overhead and high latency inherent to GPU operations become significant bottlenecks.

+Transitioning to CPU execution at this point allows for efficient handling of high parallelism when many threads are active, while avoiding the inefficiencies associated with reduced parallelism on the GPU.

+The critical aspect of this switch is detecting when there is only one proposer left, signifying that only one thread remains active.
+This situation marks the transition from massively parallel GPU execution to more suitable sequential execution on the CPU.

+## \subsubsection{How to switch}

+To effectively switch to the CPU, two key sub-questions must be addressed to determine the appropriate timing and method:
+\begin{enumerate}
+    \item How to ascertain if only one man remains unpaired.
+    \item How to identify the free man's ID to proceed with the sequential algorithm.
+\end{enumerate}

+Determining if only one thread remains active relies on the \texttt{partnerRank} data structure, which is used during the execution of the parallel locality-aware GS algorithm.
+Since each woman's partner rank is initialized to \(n+1\), any rank value smaller than \(n+1\) indicates that the woman is paired, implying the presence of a paired man.
+If exactly one woman's partner rank is \(n+1\), it signifies that only one proposer remains free.

+Identifying the ID of the free man involves additional computations.
+After reading the partner ranks of all women to confirm that only one woman is unpaired, the algorithm calculates the total sum of IDs of all men, which is \(\frac{n(n+1)}{2}\).
+By subtracting the IDs of the paired men from this total sum, the algorithm determines the ID of the free man.

+The above calculations are repeated until it is confirmed that only one proposer remains active and the free man is identified.
+At this point, the computation transitions from the GPU to the CPU to efficiently handle the remaining sequential steps.
+This is accomplished by copying the \texttt{partnerRank} from device memory to host memory and invoking the procedure in Algorithm \ref{Algo:LA-GSAlgo} for the free man to make further proposals based on the existing \texttt{partnerRank}.

+This transition leverages the CPU's strengths in managing tasks with limited parallelism and more complex control flow, thereby maintaining the overall efficiency of the GS algorithm execution.

+## BambooSMP

 gpu-cpu hybrid system